What we do

 • A takeover session on inclusive practice by the Jerwood Creative Bursaries Toolkit

-• A conversation on cultural policy with Thangam Debbonaire, Shadow Secretary of State for Digital, Culture, Media and Sport
+• A conversation on cultural policy with Thangam Debbonaire, Former Shadow Secretary of State for Digital, Culture, Media and Sport

 • A listening exercise with the Department for Education and Department for Culture, Media and Sport on the Cultural Education Plan

-• A Q and A with the Secretary of State for Culture, Media and Sport, the Rt Hon Lucy Frazer MP KC
+• A Q and A with the former Secretary of State for Culture, Media and Sport, the Rt Hon Lucy Frazer MP KC

 • A Takeover session by The British Council – to give an overview of how they work with the UK and international arts sector to support creative and collaborative global communities that inspire innovation, inclusion and enterprise.